Fort Simcoe Historical State Park

 - Printable park brochure (PDF).

-The tribes of the Yakama Nation long used the Fort Simcoe site as a camping area.
-Its cold springs, called "Mool Mool" (bubbling water), offered an abundance of water in the otherwise dry region.
-Timber was nearby, grassland was abundant and the weather in the valley was normally better than further north.
+The Confederated Tribes and Bands of the Yakama Nation, as well as other neighboring tribes have used the park site as a gathering area since time immemorial.
+Its cold springs, called "Mool Mool" (bubbling water), offer an abundance of water in the otherwise dry region.

 As conflicts increased between settlers and tribes in the Washington Territory, the military needed a post further north than Fort Dalles, Oregon.
 The camping area of Mool Mool was chosen and Fort Simcoe construction began Aug.
 8, 1856, by companies G and F, Ninth Infantry, led by Maj.
 Robert Seldon Garnett.